-If you’re looking for everything that a typical Caribbean vacation has to offer—swaying palm trees, relaxed breezes, transparent waters, endless beaches—at reasonable prices, you might find yourself flying to Punta Cana.
+If you’re looking for everything that a typical Caribbean vacation has to offer—swaying palm trees, relaxed breezes, transparent waters, endless beaches, even kid-friendly hotels and romantic resorts for destination weddings—at reasonable prices, you might find yourself flying to Punta Cana.

 But once those tickets and hotel rooms are booked, you might find yourself with an unexpected question: Is Punta Cana safe?
 It’s in the Dominican Republic, which shares an island with Haiti, a nation that has a reputation for danger and crime.

 The U.S. State Department’s 2018 travel advisory designates the Dominican Republic as a Level 2 destination, which advises visitors to “exercise increased caution.”
 The advisory cites the nation’s crime level and states, “The wide availability of weapons, the use and trade of illicit drugs, and a weak criminal justice system contribute to the high level of criminality.”
 For context, other countries rated at Level 2 by the State Department include France, the U.K., China, and South Africa.